jacobdensford/jacobdensford.com/fell/creating-a-character.md

 You have a **steel die** granted by your weapon, a **skill die** equal to your INT ability die, and you may have a **spell die**.

-Roll your WIL die on the table below to see if you know any **spells**.
+Roll your WIL die to see if you know any **spells**.
 If you do, roll on the spell table in the next section to determine which ones.

 WIL|Spells Known
 :--|:--